 To be compliant with strict food and beverage hygiene regulations, it is essential for food processing and food handling plants to have effective sanitary operations procedures in place.
-There are three parts to achieving this:

 - Provide proper training to workers on how to use sanitising agents.

 - Sanitise and clean portable equipment such as fans and ladders before use.

 - Regularly clean and sanitise food contact surfaces with food grade chemicals so that food is not contaminated.

 Don't be afraid to ask for advice from the experts on which chemicals you should be using.
 After all, it's far better to be safe than sorry!

 2) Food hygiene policies and procedures